moll-dev/moll.dev/content/notes/thoughts-on-hiking-mt-whitney.md

 I did a thing recently, which I think is personally remarkable.
 I hiked one of the tallest peaks in the US, via a difficult trail.
 This hike was the culmination of a few years of personal betterment, taking some newfound hobbies and putting them to good use.
 This is a journey that began my senior year of college.

 My senior year at Iowa State was tumultuous.
 On the bright side, I had just finished an internship at LinkedIn with an offer in hand and more to come, all I had to do was graduate and I'd be gainfully employed.
 On the not so bright side, I fell into a deep depression after discovering my ex-girlfriend cheated on me the summer I was away.
-It was the dagger in an already lifeless relationship.
-Shortly after, I was diagnosed with Generalized Anxiety Disorder and put on medication to prevent me from spiraling.
-Needless to say, it was a rough time.

 <img src="https://cdn.moll.dev/static/journal/album1/20160910_192758.jpg">
 <figcaption class="center">